zentered/linkerd.io/linkerd.io/content/2/getting-started/_index.md

 kubectl version --short
 ```

-In the next step, we will install the CLI and validate that your cluster is
+In the next step, we will install the Linkerd CLI and validate that your cluster
-ready to install the control plane.
+is ready to install the control plane.

 ## Step 1: Install the CLI

-If this is your first time running Linkerd, you’ll need to download the
+If this is your first time running Linkerd, you will need to download the
 command-line interface (CLI) onto your local machine.
-You’ll use this CLI to
+This CLI interacts with
-interact with Linkerd, including installing the control plane onto your
+Linkerd, including installing the control plane onto your Kubernetes cluster.
-Kubernetes cluster.

 To install the CLI, run: